MariusLang/node-red-contrib-feiertage/README.md

 ## Getting Started

-At first, it's important to check that you have picked the rigth localisation and timezone on your device.
+At first, it's important to check that you have picked the right localisation and timezone on your device.
 Below you can find a manual how to change those settings on to a RaspberryPi.

 Login into your Pi.
 Then open the settings with this command.